djangodeployment/django-deployment-book/01-getting-started.rst

 name that points to it.
 So go to Hetzner, Digital Ocean, or whatever is your favourite provider, and get a virtual server.
 Also get a domain name and set it to point to the virtual server.
-In the rest of this book I will be using "yourowndomain.com" instead of the more accurate "the domain name under which your Django project is running".
+In the rest of this book I will be using $DOMAIN to denote the domain under which your Django project is running; so you must mentally replace $DOMAIN with "mydomain.com" or whatever your domain is.

 Experimenting means we will be trying things.
 We will be installing your Django project and do things with it, and then we will be deleting it